Maj100/Math-Invaders/README.md

 # Math-Invaders
-# Created by Maj Alshibly
+# Created by Maj A
 A game designed for eductional purposes